carsonoid/adventofcode19/presentation/presentation.md

 > RE2 disallows PCRE features that cannot be implemented efficiently using automata. **(The most notable such feature is backreferences.)** In return for giving up these difficult to implement (and often incorrectly used) features, RE2 can provably analyze the regular expressions or the automata.
 We've already seen examples of analysis for use in RE2 itself, in the DFA's use of memchr and in the analysis of whether a regular expression is one-pass. **RE2 can also provide analyses that let higher-level applications speed searches.**

-Translation: No backreferences or other complex things so we can ensure a linear parse time.
+**Translation: No backreferences or other complex things so we can ensure a linear parse time.**

+---

-## Day 7 - Channels ahoy!
+# Day 7 - Amplifiers In A Row

+More use of the intcode computer.
+But this time the problem required more than one to run.
+And for some fun connections:

 > There are five amplifiers connected in series; each one receives an input signal and produces an output signal.
 They are connected such that the first amplifier's output leads to the second amplifier's input, ...